todddeluca/fabvenv/README.md

 create a virtual environment, install a package, upgrade a package, and remove the virtual environment.

+This tests uses an installed version of `fabric` and `fabvenv`.
+To avoid having the test conflict with any other installation of `fabvenv`, use a virtual environment for testing.

+Clone fabvenv:

+    git clone git@github.com:todddeluca/fabvenv.git
+    cd fabvenv

+Install fabric and fabvenv into a virtual environment:

+    virtualenv ~/tmp/venv
+    ~/tmp/venv/bin/pip install fabric
+    ~/tmp/venv/bin/pip install -e .

-To run this test, you must have fabric installed, and you must be able to do passwordless (keypair) ssh into localhost as `$USER`, I assume.
+The test also assumes that you can do passwordless (keypair) ssh into localhost as `$USER`.

 Run the tests as follows:

     cd tests/
-    fab test_fabvenv
+    ~/tmp/venv/bin/fab test_fabvenv